• Call For Your Complimentary Consultation (845) 533-0265.

 Because of this, it’s crucial to disclose any relevant medical conditions to your attorney.
 An experienced DWI attorney can investigate how these factors may have affected your breathalyzer results and use this information to challenge the accuracy of the evidence.

-Rising blood alcohol concentration (BAC) is a nuanced legal defense often used in DWI cases.
-It hinges on how alcohol is absorbed into your system and how your BAC changes over time, which can differ from the BAC measured at the time of the chemical test.
+Rising blood alcohol concentration (BAC) serves as a nuanced legal defense in DWI cases.
+This defense focuses on how your body absorbs alcohol and how your BAC fluctuates over time, which may differ from the BAC recorded during the chemical test.
+Understanding these differences can be crucial in establishing your defense strategy.

 By thoroughly investigating every detail—from medical conditions to the timing of alcohol consumption—your defense strategy can become much stronger, giving you a better chance at a favorable outcome.